 I would start with the lawnmower's safety switch under the seat.
 If the switch is engaged and set, then go to the starter.
-This should be an issue with the starter.
-Are you able to use a screwdriver and jump start the mower this way.
-Short out the solenoids and see if it will start.

 If you hear a click, the starter solenoid (relay ) is operating....
 The problem most likely is the starter....
 But it could be the cable from the starter solenoid to the starter ( though not likely) or it could be the solenoid broken....again not likely....

 Sometimes the starter drive pinion will stick in the flywheel and then the starter doesn't have the power to crank the engine.
 The starter motor must be spinning when the starter engages the flywheel.
 If the starter drive pinion is stuck in the flywheel it can be released by rotating the engine back and forth, by hand, a few degrees to relieve the bind in the starter.

 I have a Toro Wheel Horse riding mower.
 I started it and pulled the choke up all the way really fast and now it will not start at all.
 I have replaced the battery but when I tried to start it, it just smoked.
 Then I thought it was flooded so I took the spark plug out and put it back in and then it just did not make any noise.
 Now I am trying to find out what is wrong with it.